opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-sveltekit/README.md

 - `/de/uber-uns` for German
 - `/fr/a-propos` for French

-Setting this up is easy.
-In your `src/lib/i18n.js` add the translated paths to the `pathnames` option:
+Setting this up is easy with the `pathnames` option:

 ```js
 import { createI18n } from "@inlang/paraglide-js-adapter-sveltekit"